nerdofmouth/agency-stack/docs/pages/components/dashboard.md

 # AgencyStack Dashboard

+## SSO & TLS Migration Update (2025-04-20)

+> **Note:** As of April 2025, dashboard installation now enforces SSO and HTTPS/TLS via unified preflight checks in `common.sh`.
+All Keycloak SSO logic is managed through the `--enable-keycloak` install flag and validated by the `preflight_check_agencystack` function.
+Deprecated fix scripts have been removed.

 The AgencyStack Dashboard provides a real-time overview of all installed components and their current status.
 It serves as a central hub for monitoring and managing your AgencyStack installation.

 ## Purpose